 The numero uno for the hi-fi newcomer, a perfect companion for PC’s and MAC’s

 This sonic supercharger is great for gaming, music and movies on Windows PC or MAC equipped via USB-C with a 3.5 mm and RCA outputs to connect to active speakers.
 Simply plug in your headphones, adjust the front knob and experience unparalleled audio quality.
 There are three EQ mode buttons.
 Music mode enhances track details while Movie Mode boosts dialogue clarity and Game Mode clarifies the subtle sound effects to help the gamer hear approaching enemies.
 With the PowerMatch switch you can optimize power deliver for headphones, but keep it off for IEMs.

+Available for $79.00 from iFi, Amazon and B&H.

 ZEN DAC v2